 - The best spices are organic, air-dried spices because they don’t contain caking agents and other preservatives.
 Better yet, grow your own, dry them and grind away!

 - Having the right tools in the kitchen will make things much easier and more fun.
 This is a lesson well learned from my husband.
 “Be sure to have the right tools to get the job done” I can’t tell you how many times we have chased down the Snap-On truck. haha The kitchen is no different.
 To prepare raw dishes you don’t need a lot of different pieces, just a few good quality ones will help you be on your successful way.
 I often find really good deals on Craigslist.
 I have purchased a Vitamix Blender and an Excalibur Dehydrator for a fraction of the new price.
 So to start off, check Craigslist, Ebay, or even ask friends or family if they have stuff that they would be willing to lend to you.
 If you are a kitchen gadget lover as I am, there are all sorts of other tools of the trade that are fun to play with.
-I have created a section on the site that talks about supplies and tools, it is forever growing and I will keep adding to it so check that section often.
-Click here to see.

 - I won’t go into depth on this topic because it deserves more than just a paragraph but I do want to share a word of caution.
 Anytime you make dramatic changes in your diet, your body is bound to let you know that something is happening inside.
 Whether those changes are for the good or the bad, you will begin to see the effects of your choices.
 With that being said, be gentle with yourself as you start to explore the raw food culinary world!
 You can jump in with all the gusto in the world, read, learn, study, and prepare yourself mentally for the change of diet.
 But please ease into it, raw, whole foods can cause a cleansing effect on your body especially when you are just starting out.